ShravyaReddyD/BDDCucumber/README.md

 HTML Reports shows the test details with total,passed and failed scenarios.
 Also each feature file is displayed in the report to check exact failure errors.
 This test consists of both failure and succesful scenarios according to the expected validation mentioned in the assessment document.
-As per the document two scenarios failed in actual application.Assumed some values and passed them to meet the expected conditions additionally.
+As per the document two scenarios failed in actual application.Assumed some values and created success tests additionally.